SZeravic/Unity/RG_Project/Assasins/Executables/README.md

 2. Run Assasins_Installer.exe

+3. Follow the steps to complete the installation process

 ## How to run Installed files

-1. Follow the steps to complete the installation of the game

-2. Open the directory where the application was installed
+1. Open the directory where the application was installed

-3. Run Assasins.exe
+2. Run Assasins.exe

 ## How to run Portable version